guyroyse/planning-poker-meteor/FEATURES.md

 ## To Do

-Login via Google
 Invite others to a room
 Remove others to a room
-Room chat
 Vote
 Reset voting
+Login via Google
+Room chat

 ## Doing

-Create a room
+Join a Room

 ## Done

 Login via Twitter
+Create a room